elmtree-askmo/cloudcannon-app/content/learn/biology/describe-the-role-of-carbohydrates-in-the-carbon-cycle-particularly-in-photosynthesis.md

 url: /learn/biology/questions/describe-the-role-of-carbohydrates-in-the-carbon-cycle-particularly-in-photosynthesis
 score: -1.0
 related_article1:
-    id: 170439
+    id: 170421
-    title: Explain the unique properties of carbon that make it vital for biological processes.
+    title: >-
+        What are the main natural and human-induced processes that release carbon into the atmosphere?
     subject: Biology
-    url: /learn/biology/questions/explain-the-unique-properties-of-carbon-that-make-it-vital-for-biological-processes
+    url: /learn/biology/questions/what-are-the-main-natural-and-humaninduced-processes-that-release-carbon-into-the-atmosphere
 related_article2:
-    id: 170422
+    id: 170421
-    title: How does carbon flux contribute to the carbon cycle?
+    title: >-
+        What are the main natural and human-induced processes that release carbon into the atmosphere?
     subject: Biology
-    url: /learn/biology/questions/how-does-carbon-flux-contribute-to-the-carbon-cycle
+    url: /learn/biology/questions/what-are-the-main-natural-and-humaninduced-processes-that-release-carbon-into-the-atmosphere
 related_article3:
-    id: 170427
+    id: 170433
-    title: What are some strategies for climate intervention aimed at carbon storage, and what challenges do they face?
+    title: >-
+        How do marine organisms contribute to carbon storage in the ocean?
     subject: Biology
-    url: /learn/biology/questions/what-are-some-strategies-for-climate-intervention-aimed-at-carbon-storage-and-what-challenges-do-they-face
+    url: /learn/biology/questions/how-do-marine-organisms-contribute-to-carbon-storage-in-the-ocean
 related_article4:
-    id: 170424
+    id: 170429
-    title: What are carbon sinks, and how do they function within the carbon cycle?
+    title: >-
+        Describe the mechanism of the greenhouse effect and its consequences on Earth's climate.
     subject: Biology
-    url: /learn/biology/questions/what-are-carbon-sinks-and-how-do-they-function-within-the-carbon-cycle
+    url: /learn/biology/questions/describe-the-mechanism-of-the-greenhouse-effect-and-its-consequences-on-earths-climate
 related_article5:
-    id: 170432
+    id: 170422
-    title: Explain the role of the ocean as a carbon reservoir and its interaction with the atmosphere.
+    title: >-
+        How does carbon flux contribute to the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/explain-the-role-of-the-ocean-as-a-carbon-reservoir-and-its-interaction-with-the-atmosphere
+    url: /learn/biology/questions/how-does-carbon-flux-contribute-to-the-carbon-cycle
 ---

 &nbsp;